Cyber Forensics

 The below image is the passwords acquisition of the Current Machine for better understanding as the evidence we were working on doesn’t any stored wireless network.

-All the information will get listed.
-If there is any saved password it will get listed also we can get info about it also we can get NT hash and LM Hash of the password from which we can recover the password.
+We will list all the information.
+If there is any saved password, we will list it, and we can also get info about it; we can obtain the NT hash and LM hash of the password from which we can recover the password.

 We have an option to generate a rainbow table.
 This is used to create a list of passwords with different combinations and permutations.
 We can choose from the different options/combinations from the drop down.
 More huge and complex the inputs are the longer the time it will take.